rust-lang/book/src/ch03-03-how-functions-work.md

 ```

 The declaration of `another_function` has one parameter named `x`.
 The type of
 `x` is specified as `i32`.
-When `5` is passed as an argument to
+When `5` is passed to `another_function`, the
-`another_function`, the `println!` macro puts `5` where the pair of curly
+`println!` macro puts `5` where the pair of curly braces were in the format
-braces were in the format string.
+string.

 In function signatures, you *must* declare the type of each parameter.
 This is
 a deliberate decision in Rust’s design: requiring type annotations in function
 definitions means the compiler almost never needs you to use them elsewhere in
 the code to figure out what you mean.

-When you want a function to receive multiple arguments, separate the parameters
+When you want a function to have multiple parameters, separate the parameter
-inside the function signature with commas, like this:
+declarations with commas, like this:

 <span class="filename">Filename: src/main.rs</span>